-Laboratory: two hours weekly (separate sessions for Spanish and English speaking students) each
+(separate sessions for Spanish and English speaking students)

+Opto HDA0

-Opto HDAO - Human Development and Aging - 2.0 credits
+Human Development and Aging

 A lecture course that encompasses the different stages in the human life cycle.
 It includes the psycho-motor, cognitive and emotional development from the newborn to the aging.
 This course will have a comprehensive focus in order to aid the students to understand and manage patients that are seen in every day clinical optometric practice.